-We code trees recursively as a sequence $\langle k, d_1, \ldots, d_k \rangle$, where k is the number of immediate subtrees and d_1, \ldots, d_k the codes of the immediate subtrees.
+Sometimes it is useful to represent trees as natural numbers, just like we can represent sequences by numbers and properwhere k is the number of immediate subtrees and d_1, \ldots, d_k the codes of the immediate subtrees.
 If the nodes have labels, they can be included after the immediate subtrees.
-So a tree consisting just of a single node with label l would be coded by $\langle 0, l \rangle$, and a tree consisting of a root (labelled l_1) connected to two single nodes (labelled l_2, l_3) would be coded by $\langle 2, \langle 0, l_2 \rangle, \langle 0, l_3 \rangle, l_1 \rangle$.
+So a tree consisting just of a single node with label l would be coded by (0, l), and a tree consisting of a root (labelled l_1) connected to two single nodes (labelled l_2 , l_3) would be coded by $\langle 2, \langle 0, l_2 \rangle, \langle 0, l_3 \rangle, l_1 \rangle$.